Exploring Vacant Classes in Label-Skewed Federated Learning: Experiments

 \subsection{Results}

-\textbf{Results Under Various levels of Data Heterogeneity and Datasets.} Table~\ref{tab: accuracy Dir} presents the performance results of various methods with different levels of Dirichlet-based label distribution shift ($\beta \in \{0.5, 0.1, 0.05\}$).
-Our method consistently achieves notably higher accuracy compared to other state-of-the-art (SOTA) methods across all scenarios.
-As the degree of data heterogeneity increases, competing methods struggle to maintain their performance levels.
-Specifically, FedLC~\cite{zhang2022federated} experiences a substantial decline, dropping even below the performance of the classic method FedAvg when $\beta=0.05$.
-This decline stems from each client having numerous empty classes in extreme cases, a factor overlooked by FedLC~\cite{zhang2022federated}.
-Conversely, our method consistently upholds excellent performance, especially in highly heterogeneous label distribution scenarios.
+\textbf{Results under various levels of label skews and datasets} Table~\ref{tab: accuracy Dir} presents the performance results of various methods with different levels of Dirichlet-based label skews ($\beta \in \{0.5, 0.1, 0.05\}$).
+Our method consistently achieves notably higher accuracy compared to other SOTA methods.
+As the degree of label skews increases, competing methods struggle to maintain their performance levels.
+For instance, FedLC~\cite{zhang2022federated} experiences a substantial decline, dropping even below the performance of the classic method FedAvg when $\beta=0.05$.
+This decline stems from each client having numerous vacant classes in extreme cases, a factor overlooked by FedLC~\cite{zhang2022federated}.
+Conversely, our method consistently upholds excellent performance, especially in highly skewed label distribution scenarios.
 For instance, in the case of the CIFAR10 dataset with $\beta=0.05$, our method achieves an impressive test accuracy of 75.71\%, surpassing FedAvg by 12.81\%.
-This outcome highlights the efficacy of our approach in remedying the accuracy decline observed in both empty and minority classes, effectively mitigating instances of local overfitting.
-Additionally, we present the performance of these methods for quantity-based label distribution shift in Table~\ref{tab: accuracy quantity}, further emphasizing the superiority of our method.
+This outcome highlights the efficacy of our approach in addressing the accuracy decline observed in both vacant and minority classes, effectively mitigating instances of overfitting in local data distributions.
+Additionally, we present the performance of these methods for quantity-based label distribution skews in Table~\ref{tab: accuracy quantity}, further emphasizing the superiority of our method.